CorentinDeblock/wrld/README.md

 WRLD description is based on Learn wgpu tutorial.

-WARNING : Be aware that WRLD is still under development and should not be use on a "production ready" code.

 ## Motivation

 The main reason of wrld was to create VertexBufferLayout with only one macro that support all of the type that wgpu support natively.